The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Plus, I love small towns and quirky roadside attractions.
 This trip landed first in Kansas City, Missouri, which has a ton of unusual sights, like the National Museum of Toys and Miniatures, the Arabia Steamboat Museum, and the world’s largest shuttlecocks.

-From there, I proceeded to Kansas and explored Lawrence, Wichita, and Topeka.
+From there, I proceeded to do a mini Kansas road trip and explored Lawrence, Wichita, and Topeka.
 Highlights included the Brown vs Board of Education Historic Site, the Museum of World Treasures, and the Keeper of the Plains statue.

 While living in Chicago, it was incredible that I had so many road trip destinations near me.
 This list doesn’t even cover them all.